 - Write down key personal information, including a family history of heart defects and any major stresses or recent life changes.

-- Bring copies of your past medical records, including reports of any previous surgeries.
+- Bring copies of your past medical records, including reports and details of any previous surgeries.

-- Make a list of all current medications, as well as any vitamins or supplements, that you're taking.
+- Make a list of all current medications, vitamins or supplements that you're taking.

 - Be prepared to discuss your diet and exercise habits.
 If you don't already follow a diet or exercise routine, be ready to talk to your doctor about any challenges you might face in getting started.